Silicon Wafer Polishing Services

-Wafer Polishingwafer grind process.
+Electronic devices seem to get smaller and thinner with each new generation, which means ultra-thin wafers are more in demand than ever.
+Wafers thinned using conventional wafer grinding methods often have a mirror-like surface.
+However, hidden to the naked eye is some degree of subsurface damage that is a result of the wafer grind process.
 Often this subsurface damage is only a few microns, depending upon the diamond grit size of the finish wheel used.
-To create a stronger more flexible wafer and die, this surface damage should be removed.
+To create a stronger and more flexible wafer and die, this surface damage should be removed.

-One common method to remove this damage is Chemical Mechanical Planarization (CMP), also often referred to as wafer polishing.
-Post backgrind wafer polishing removes between 5 and 10 microns of silicon from the back side of the wafer.
-The end result is a dramatic reduction in the micro-sized peaks and valley micro-damage caused by the backgrinding process.
+One standard method removing subsurface damage is Chemical Mechanical Planarization (CMP), often referred to as wafer polishing.
+Post-backgrind wafer polishing removes between 5 and 10 microns of silicon from the back side of the wafer.
+The result is a dramatic reduction in the micro-sized peaks and valley micro-damage caused by the backgrinding process.

-Syagrus Systems specializes in this subsurface damage removal polishing and post backgrind relief as part of the company's ultra-thin wafer solution.
-The company offers wafer polishing not just for freestanding thinned wafers, but can also polish wafers while still bonded to a carrier wafer such as the 3M Wafer Support System glass carrier wafer stack (see 3M Wafer Support System Process)
+Syagrus Systems specializes provides this subsurface damage removal polishing and post backgrind relief as part of the company's ultra-thin wafer solution.
+We offer chemical-mechanical polishing not just for freestanding thinned wafers but can polish wafers while still bonded to a carrier wafer such as the 3M Wafer Support System.
+This glass carrier wafer stack system is ideal for polishing or etching thin wafers because it fully supports the wafer and minimizes further stress on the wafer during processing, resulting in higher yields.
+Learn more about the 3M Wafer Support System Process.